 The Alger Portfolios (the "Fund") is an open-end registered investment company organized as a business trust under the laws of the Commonwealth of Massachusetts.
 The Fund qualifies as an investment company as defined in Financial Accounting Standards Board Accounting Standards Codification 946-Financial Services - Investment Companies.
-The Fund operates as a series company currently offering seven series of shares of beneficial interest: Alger Capital Appreciation Portfolio, Alger Large Cap Growth Portfolio, Alger Mid Cap Growth Portfolio, Alger SMid Cap Focus Portfolio, Alger Small Cap Growth Portfolio, Alger Growth & Income Portfolio and Alger Balanced Portfolio (collectively the "Portfolios").
+The Fund operates as a series company currently offering seven series of shares of beneficial interest: Alger Capital Appreciation Portfolio, Alger Large Cap Growth Portfolio, Alger Growth & Income Portfolio, Alger Mid Cap Growth Portfolio, Alger Weatherbie Specialized Growth Portfolio (formerly Alger SMid Cap Focus Portfolio), Alger Small Cap Growth Portfolio and Alger Balanced Portfolio (collectively the "Portfolios").
 These financial statements include only the Alger Mid Cap Growth Portfolio (the "Portfolio").
 The Portfolio invests primarily in equity securities and has an investment objective of long-term capital appreciation.
 Shares of the Portfolio are available to investment vehicles for variable annuity contracts and variable life insurance policies offered by separate accounts of life insurance companies, as well as qualified pension and retirement plans.